Skip to content

 DependenciesMaxMind GeoLite2-City.mmdb

-Identifies the relay’s Autonomous System (AS) number, ISP, and network prefix.
+Identifies the relay’s IPv4/IPv6 addresses, Autonomous System (AS) number, organization, and network ranges.

 MetadataTypeNIP66_NET